 EPM, Equine Protozoal Myeloencephalitis, is a disease caused by the apicomplexan parasite Sarcocystis neurona that affects the central nervous system of horses.
-It is a devastating diagnosis for the owner and is quite traumatic for the horse.
+It can be a devastating diagnosis for the owner and quite traumatic for the horse.

-As we meet more equestrians, we hear of more and more horses who have fallen prey to this tragic illness.
+As we meet more equestrians, we hear of more horses who have fallen prey to this challenging illness.
 So I wanted to address it here to provide some insight on why it happens and guidance on how to avoid it.
-The question is often asked, Why are some horses affected, but not others, when they’re living among the same herd or in the same barn?
-We’ve all heard of EPM or perhaps have had to fight the EPM battle with one of our beloved horses.
-So, what can we do to protect them?
+Also, the question has been asked, Why are some horses affected, but not others, when they’re living among the same herd or in the same barn?

 What makes one horse more susceptible than another?